Younes-Charfaoui/JavaFX-Bundle/README.md

 ````

 #### 2- Fill out the Bundle
-you can fill out the bundle object from the map passed by the default `put` function like the following:
+You can fill out the bundle object from the map passed by the default `put` function like the following:

 ````java
 // create a simple hash map.